Malefic Traditional

 […] 549 coins, 74 oil-lamps, 22 randomly-scattered curse-tablets, 18 cylindrical containers made of lead-sheet, some containing poppets, […] a large copper-alloy pot or bucket (caccabus) with traces of use on a fire, seven pine cones, egg-shells, twigs and a number of small plaques made of different kinds of wood.

-Since the shrine was both a religious site as well as a source of freshwater (it was located at a natural spring), all of these items have to be considered as votives specifically and deliberately brought into the place and deposited in the cistern.
+Since the shrine was both a religious site and a source of freshwater (it was located at a natural spring), all these items have to be considered as votives specifically and deliberately brought into the place and deposited in the cistern.

 And speaking of Christian symbols borrowed from pagan beliefs: eggs.
 Yep, eggs are another emblem of fertility used nearly worldwide.
-And of course, these continue to be a part of our tradition in the form of “Easter” eggs.
+And of course, these continue to be a part of our tradition as “Easter” eggs.

 The cooking pot is complete with an arc-shaped hanger from which to suspend it over a flame.
 It’s a pretty classic witch’s cauldron, though a small one, so add Halloween to the modern holidays we’ve found correspondences for.